 21 July 2020

-An international team of researches proves that imperfect devices can provide a quantum advantage by showing that noisy quantum computers can outperform classical machines.
+An international team of researchers proves that imperfect devices can provide a quantum advantage by showing that noisy quantum computers can outperform classical machines.

 Quantum Advantage with Noisy Shallow Circuits